odoo/documentation/content/applications/sales/crm/acquire_leads/lead_mining.rst

 Pricing
 ==================
 This is an In-App Purchase feature, each generated lead will cost you one credit.
-If you choose to get contact information each contact will also cost us one additional credit.
+If you choose to get contact information each contact will also cost you one additional credit.
-Here is the pricing for this `feature <https://iap.odoo.com/iap/in-app-services/167?>`__, To buy credits you can either go to :menuselection:`CRM --> Configuration --> Settings --> Buy Credits`; or go to :menuselection:`Settings --> In-App Purchases --> View my Services`.
+Here is the pricing for this `feature <https://iap.odoo.com/iap/in-app-services/167?>`__, To buy credits you can either go to :menuselection:`CRM --> Configuration --> Settings --> Buy Credits`; or go to :menuselection:`Settings --> Contacts --> Odoo IAP --> View my Services`.

 .. image:: media/LM6.png
    :align: center